A Free Range Break in Pembrokeshire: Bluestone National Park Resort

 Once at Bluestone you will see LOTS of golf buggies.
 Guests can hire golf buggies and bikes at Bluestone but we hardly see any bikes and everyone seems to have a golf buggy.
 We’ve never hired one in all our visits and we always find it quite shocking how many people do.

-Many people will say they are a must with young children, many complain about the hills, but really, unless you have a mobility problem you should be fine.
+Many people will say they are a must with young children, many complain about the hills, but really, unless you have a mobility problem or a mobility scooter you should be fine.
 We don’t have pushchairs anymore, but when the children were younger we simply put them in the pushchair or the baby sling or carrier.
 Now they all walk with a few shoulder rides thrown in.

 Whilst Bluestone are clearly onto a winner with so many people hiring them it never quite sits with the overall message of Bluestone which is ‘free range fun’.
 They promote an active approach to life but then everyone you see doesn’t walk more than a few meters – I find it a little odd.